-See the sights of Paris on an open top bus and hop-on, hop-off at top attractions including the Louvre, Notre Dame and Orsay Museum
+See the sights of Paris on Big Bus Paris Hop-On, Hop-Off bus at top attractions including the Louvre, Notre Dame and Orsay Museum.

 A 1 Day Big Bus Paris Hop-On, Hop-Off Tour is one of the best ways to see the sights of Paris all in one go.
-With an extensive hop-on, hop-off route made up of 9 stops at must-see destinations and landmarks around the capital, it’s often one of the most popular things to do when visiting the city – and with 8 languages available it’s perfect for the international tourist!
+With an extensive route made up of 10 stops at must-see destinations and landmarks around the capital, it’s often one of the most popular things to do when visiting the city – and with 11 languages available it’s perfect for the international tourist!

 Board the bus with your Paris Pass at any of the stops included on the route.

-Sit back and take in the breath-taking sights around Paris, with 10 central stops – hop-on and hop-off at any stop of your choosing.
+10 central stops – sit back and take in the breathtaking sights around Paris, with 10 central stops – hop-on and hop-off at any stop of your choosing.

 Monument to Peace within the Champs de Mars park – spot the Monument to Peace within the Champs de Mars park, it’s made up of 32 columns and has the word ‘peace’ written on it in 32 languages and 18 alphabets.

-Leonardo da Vinci and Eugène Delacroix – within the Louvre Museum there are 35,000 pieces of art from Leonardo da Vinci to Eugène Delacroix
+Leonardo da Vinci and Eugène Delacroix – within the Louvre Museum, there are 35,000 pieces of art from Leonardo da Vinci to Eugène Delacroix.

-- The Eiffel Tower weighs around 10,000 tonnes and was the largest building in the world until the Chrysler Building in New York was built (now it’s slipped to sixth tallest)
+Eiffel Tower – the Eiffel Tower weighs around 10,000 tonnes and was the largest building in the world until the Chrysler Building in New York was built (now it’s slipped to sixth tallest).

-Known locally as La Dame de fer, the Eiffel Tower is one of the most recognised landmarks in the world – and some might argue it’s the most popular attraction in Paris.
+Known locally as La Dame de Fer (the iron lady), the Eiffel Tower is one of the most recognized landmarks in the world – and some might argue it’s the most popular attraction in Paris.
 Built originally as a temporary structure for the World’s Fair in 1900, it still stands over 100 years later!
-Take a step back to admire the 301.8m of steel, comprising of 18,000 individual pieces – you can forgo the hard hat but make sure you have your camera at the ready!
+Take a step back to admire the 301.8m of iron, comprising of 18,000 individual pieces – you can forgo the hard hat but make sure you have your camera at the ready!

 Champs de Mars

 Home to the famous Mona Lisa and Venus de Milo - among many, many others - the Louvre is a must-visit in Paris for its huge breadth of art.
-Originally a built as a palace, it’s now the most visited art gallery in the world with a staggering 9.7 million visitors a year!
-Take advantage of the Fast Track Entry with The Paris Pass and skip the lines during the busy months.
+Originally built as a palace, it’s now the most visited art gallery in the world with a staggering 9.7 million visitors a year!
+Buy your Louvre Tickets from the Paris Museum Pass for less!